-The Payment Standard is based on the number of bedrooms required by the Participant depending on family size, composition, and the neighborhood (e.g., zip code) where it is applied.
-NACA will pre-approve the Participant for their maximum purchase price based on the PHA approved Payment Standard and a 20-year or 30-year loan term.
+The VPS is based on the number of bedrooms required by the Participant depending on family size, composition, and the neighborhood (e.g., zip code) where it is applied.
+NACA will pre-approve the Participant for their maximum purchase price based on the PHA approved VPS and a 20-year or 30-year loan term.
 The HCV payments will pay for 15 years or up to 30 years for elderly or disabled Participants.
-If the Participant purchases a home with a mortgage payment (e.g., principal, interest, taxes, insurance) less than the Payment Standard, the remaining amount is applied to the principal which accelerates the loan amortization reducing the mortgage term.
-Since the HCV pays for 15 years, except of elderly or disabled Participants, the accelerated principal reduction would decrease this gap.
+If the Participant purchases a home with a mortgage payment (e.g., principal, interest, taxes, insurance) less than the VPS, the remaining amount is applied to the principal which accelerates the loan amortization reducing the mortgage term.
+Since the HCV pays for 15 years, except of elderly or disabled Participants, the accelerated principal reduction would decrease this five-year gap.
 If there is no additional principal reduction, after 15 years the Participant would have over 75% equity with the 20-year amortization and a conservative two percent increase in annual property value.
 The Participant is well positioned to own their property with no mortgage payment in less than 20 years.

 NACA PURCHASE PROGRAM & MORTGAGE